 If this applies to you, Truehold’s sale-leaseback is another option for you to consider.

 Truehold’s sale-leaseback program consists of two simple transactions: a house sale and a lease agreement.
-By selling your home to Truehold, you’ll receive 100% of your home’s value in cash without having to worry about all the costs and stressors that come with a traditional home sale.
+By selling your home to Truehold, you’ll receive all of your home’s value in cash without having to worry about all the costs and stressors that come with a traditional home sale.
 That cash can then be divided cleanly between each spouse.

 With Truehold’s sale-leaseback, you can easily divide your home’s value and avoid tense negotiations with your spouse.
 By doing so, you also unlock cash from your home equity that can help ease the other financial stressors that come with divorce, all while keeping the stability and comfort of living at home.